South Philadelphia

 South Philadelphia, nicknamed South Philly, is the section of Philadelphia bounded by South Street to the north, the Delaware River to the east and south, and the Schuylkill River to the west.
-A diverse working-class community of many neighborhoods, South Philadelphia is well known for its large Italian-American population, though it also contains large Asian-American, Irish-American, African-American, and Latino populations.
+A diverse working-class community of many neighborhoods, South Philadelphia is well known for its large Italian-American population, though it also contains large Irish-American, Asian-American, African-American, and Latino populations.